MTG/carnatic-pitch-patterns/melodic-pattern-discovery/README.md

 The results discussed in the paper can be found in `data/FINAL_RESULTS/`

 #### Annotations
 `annotations_joined.csv` corresponds to the original annotations joined with the motif group and occurrence number of the match (if matched) for each pitch track.
+More information on how these annotations were created can be found [here](https://github.com/MTG/compIAM/tree/master/compiam/annotations).

 ### Visualisation
 The plots included in the paper can be generated and using the code in `experiments/plots_for_paper.py` (this is not the cleanest of code!)